apache/datafusion/docs/source/library-user-guide/working-with-exprs.md

 ### Creating an `OptimizerRule`

-In DataFusion, an `OptimizerRule` is a trait that supports rewriting `Expr`s.
+In DataFusion, an `OptimizerRule` is a trait that supports rewriting`Expr`s that appear in various parts of the `LogicalPlan`.
 It follows DataFusion's general mantra of trait implementations to drive behavior.

 We'll call our rule `AddOneInliner` and implement the `OptimizerRule` trait.
 The `OptimizerRule` trait has two methods: